 Acupuncture is proven to work for pain

 Acupuncture has been used for thousands of years by millions of people

-Centuries of use can account for some validation to acupuncture's effectiveness, but it is over 60 years of scientific research into how acupuncture really works to treat pain with conclusive evidence that acupuncture is highly effective to treat acute or chronic pain and inflammation.
+Centuries of use can account for some validation to acupuncture's effectiveness, but it is over 60 years of scientific research into if acupuncture really works shows conclusive evidence that acupuncture is highly effective to treat acute or chronic pain and inflammation.

 In 2007 a pragmatic trial in Germany of nearly half a million people treated with evidence-based (medical acupuncture) acupuncture for headache, low back pain, and osteoarthritis reported that 76% cases found acupuncture to be effective to reduce pain11.

-Additionaly in 2016 in the USA a two-year retroactive study of over 89,000 patients by American Specialty Health Incorporated Health Services Department found that 93% of patients said that their acupuncturist had been successful in treating their musculoskeletal pain.12
+Additionaly in 2016, a USA two-year retroactive study of over 89,000 patients by American Specialty Health Incorporated Health Services Department found that 93% of patients said that their acupuncturist had been successful in treating their musculoskeletal pain.12

 Another study in 2016 a meta-analysis randomized trial of 17,922 patients concluded, “Acupuncture is effective for the treatment of chronic pain” and after a 12 month follow up study, it was found that the beneficial effects of acupuncture still persisted,13,14 studies into the use of opioids by the society of General Medicine show that people were in more pain after 12 months of using the addictive opioid drugs like;15 OxyContin, Roxicodone, Oxecta, Oxaydo, Xtampza, Targiniq, Xartemis and Ercodan.

 There are 13 different trials that show acupuncture to be more effective than injection of painkillers for treatment of shoulder impingement, with other studies showing acupuncture with exercise being more effective then NSAIDs, micro-discectomy surgery and low-level laser for lower back pain.16,17